It was my sister. You're great to talk to, she said. You listen. Not many people do. But with the advice, you're not so good.

 With this job-business, I'm the same.
 Jobs are slavery—it's in my mind.
 And I won't be a slave.
 So I'll get free.
 That's it.

-So that's my advice, how to escape the drudgery of a 9-5 job.
+So that's my advice, how to escape the drudgery of a 9-to-5 job.
 You view it as slavery—because it is slavery, I've tried to prove—because there are no other alternatives than to work if you won't take handouts, or if you're not from a wealthy family, that one percent.
 So you recognize that you really are a slave.
 And you get free.
 You break the shackles—quit your job—at your very soonest opportunity.
 And you run.
 Into the woods you run, into the unknown, North, or wherever.
 You create a new life from there, from nothing, but free.
 Because it's freedom you value above all else.

 You find a way once you're free.
 It's all you have to do.
 Or, what else will you do?
 Return to n'uncle Sam so that he can give you your old position in the fields?
 After he whips you back into submission first maybe, just so that he can send you down into the mines, where you're very likely to just die.
 Because you were too scared to escape, to deal with very certain, though possibly temporary, and unknown tribulations for supposed comfort and ease—life and death.